DspreadOrg/qpos/docs/Files-Upload-and-Push.md

 ![3-1](./_images/3-1.png)

 ### 3.2 Hit the shelves
-After all of the file information has been confirmed, click the button “Back on” to put the file on the app store.
+After all of the file information has been confirmed, click the button “Publish” to put the file on the app store.
 ![3-2-1](./_images/3-2-1.png)

-You can see the status change from “Initial state(ROM)”/“Off the shelf(firmware)” to “On the shelf”.
+You can see the status change from “Unpublished” to “Published”.
 ![3-2-2](./_images/3-2-2.png)

 ## 4.Upload APP Files